 Whether you’re applying to be the CEO or the Coffee Runner (see intern), applying for a new job is a scary proposition.
 But, with some proper planning and preparation it shouldn’t be nearly as daunting.
+We spoke with a recruiter to bring you seven pieces of advice to help you land your dream job.

 1. Get your CV looking a million bucks.